You can see details of all currently registered users on the

 - Identify an externally managed account to use for LGTM administration.

-- In a browser tab, log in to LGTM and configure an authentication provider to integrate with the external system that contains this alternative administration account.
+- In a browser tab, log in to LGTM and configure an integration with the external system that contains this alternative administration account.

 - Open a new browser tab in incognito or private mode:

 - When you're prompted to log in, click Log in with <external-system> and log in using the alternative administration account.

 Usersadministration page and locate the alternative administration account.

 - Click the Grant admin button associated with the alternative administration account, and click Yes to confirm the change.

 - Display the

 - In the incognito or private tab:

 - Refresh the LGTM page to show an Admin link in the top menu.